5points/Dockers/README.md

-# Firefox from base on linuxserver.io
+# Browsers in containers from base on linuxserver.io
 TODO